gae123/sd2/README.md

 it is doing to match the new configuration.

-You can download the appropriate sd2 binary for your platform from the [releases](/releases) section.
-Put it somewhere so that it is in your PATH, create your configuration file that describes your environment, open a terminal and run sd2.
+You can download the appropriate sd2 binary for your platform from the [releases](https://github.com/gae123/sd2/releases) section.
+Put it somewhere so that it is in your PATH, create your configuration file that describes your environment, open a terminal and run sd2 from the command line.

 ## Configuration